Hopton, Staffordshire

-Hopton is a village in the civil parish of Hopton and Coton and is within the English county of Staffordshire.
+Hopton is a village in the civil parish of Hopton and Coton.
+It is within the English county of Staffordshire.

 Location

 The village is on the north eastern outskirts of the county town of Stafford and is just 3.2 mi from the town centre.
 The village is 18.1 mi south of Stoke on Trent.
 The nearest railway station is 3.3 mi in Stafford.
 The village is situate a short distance east of the B 5066.
 The nearest main road are the A513 which passes the village 1.1 mi to the west.
+Chaserider bus service 841 links the village to Uttoxeter and Stafford.

 Population

 The 2011 census recorded a population for the parish of Hopton and Coton of 1.615 in 301 Households.
 The parish comes under the Stafford Non-Metropolitan District.

 Etymology

 The genesis of the village name of Hopton is of Anglo Saxon origin and comes from the Old English word hop which means an enclosed area, which sometimes refers to remote places in marsh or moorland, or as in the case of Hopton, an enclosed valley.
 The second part of the name Hopton comes from tun, which in Old English has the meaning farmstead, so giving the village name the whole meaning of the farmstead in the enclosed valley.